jesse-wright-reasoning-honours/project-proposal/README.md

 #### Beyond OWL2Reasoning
  - Implement [stream reasoning](http://streamreasoning.org/slides/2016/10/rsp2016_01_rsp-introduction.pdf) and reasoning on time series data.
  - Implement [RDF\*](https://w3c.github.io/rdf-star/cg-spec/editors_draft.html) Reasoning - we note that such features are blocked [until RDF\* is supported by Comunica](https://github.com/comunica/comunica/issues/594).

+### Outcomes

+1. Have a functioning interface for reasoners to "plug in" to the Comunica Engine.
+This will be done in the Comunica Feature Reasoning repository which is publically available under the MIT LICENSE.
+2. Plug the Hylar Reasoner engine into the Comunica Engine interface and benchmark it.
+This will be done in the Comunica Feature Reasoning repository which is publically available under the MIT LICENSE.
+3. Use JSweet to translate the reasoning engines ELK, HermiT, JFact3, Konclude, Openllet4, and Pellet (which have been written in Java) into Typescript.
+These will be built in the jesse-wright-reasoning-honours organisation, in a repository made available under the MIT License.
+Create a wrapper in the Comunica Feature Reasoning repository (under the MIT LICENSE) for each engine so that they can be used as a reasoning actor in Comunica.
+Benchmark each of these reasoners.
+4. Adapt the Hylar Reasoner engine to perform Lazy Reasoning.
+This will be built in the jesse-wright-reasoning-honours organisation, in a repository made available under the MIT License.

 <style>
 .footer {